Beej126/BeejBlog/content/posts/2014-12-13-chrome-blacklist-blocker.md

   - Security

 ---
-If you need this, you&#8217;ll know why ;)
+If you need this, you'll know why ;)

 Save <a href="https://raw.githubusercontent.com/Beej126/PowerShell/master/ChromeBlacklistBlocker/ChromeBlacklistBlocker.ps1" target="_blank">ChromeBlacklistBlocker.ps1</a> somewhere local.

-You can run it via right mouse > &#8220;Run with PowerShell&#8221;.
+You can run it via right mouse > "Run with PowerShell".

 <strike>It will dump out some event text whenever it notices a registry change.</strike>

 (this is currently commented out and latest code hides the powershell console window after launch)

-Or more permanently, put a shortcut like this into your &#8220;shell:startup&#8221; folder:
+Or more permanently, put a shortcut like this into your "shell:startup" folder:

 `powershell.exe -ExecutionPolicy Bypass {path}ChromeBlacklistBlocker.ps1`

-It will monitor the HKLMSoftwarePolicies registry branch and delete the value named &#8220;1&#8221; under GoogleChromeExtensionInstallBlacklist.
+It will monitor the HKLMSoftwarePolicies registry branch and delete the value named "1" under GoogleChromeExtensionInstallBlacklist.

 This value is specific to my scenario but is of course editable to your specific needs.

-You can test it is working by creating the &#8220;1&#8221; value yourself and it should disappear.
+You can test it is working by creating the "1" value yourself and it should disappear.

 Another good way to test is to fire gpupdate.exe force a group policy update &#8211; again, if you need this, that should make sense 🙂